-DNP825 - Health Information Management and Informatics
+DNP825 - Health Information Management and Informatics (3 credits; Online)

 Health Information Management and Informatics focuses on analysis of healthcare information systems and informatics to create and implement data-driven decisions.
 Emphasis is placed on the tools and techniques needed for planning and implementing quality improvement programs to support and improve patient and health care systems.